lightningWhite/EMFSensingStation/readme.md

 station process will remain running.
 Using tmux also allows the user to attach to the session at any time and view the real-time output of the program.

-After the `startEMFStation.sh` script has been executed, you can attach to the process and view the output in real-time by typing `tmux attach`.
+After the `startEMFStation.sh` script has been executed (this must be run with sudo for it to access /dev/serial0 where the GPS data is streamed: sudo ./startEMFStation.sh), you can attach to the process and view the output in real-time by typing `tmux attach`.
 To detach from the session again so it can continue running when the ssh session times out or you log out from it, type `Ctrl+b` and then `d`.
 This will put it in the background to continue running.

 Note that when the EMF station has been started automatically on boot, to view the real-time output of the EMF station, you must attach to the